scopatz/anthony.scopatz.com/content/missives/adding-reflection-to-cpp.rst

 The Pragma Trick
 ================
-It turns out that part of the ``cpp`` language spec are hooks that let you write your own preproccessors!
-The preproccessor will ignore, but still include, any ``#pragma`` that it doesn't understand.
-These will pass through the preproccessor.
+It turns out that part of the ``cpp`` language spec are hooks that let you write your own preprocessors!
+The preprocessor will ignore, but still include, any ``#pragma`` that it doesn't understand.
+These will pass through the preprocessor.
 Pick a token that no one else will ever use - such as your project name.

 **The prime directive:**